ForgeRock/forgeops/docker/ds/README-DS.md

 **NOTE**

-The current production image is the in the `ds-new` folder.
+The current production image is in the `ds-new` folder.
 This is the image used by the ds-operator.

 The ds-cts and ds-idrepo are the pre 7.3.0 images - and here for reference.